paul-hammant/app-config-app/README.md

 Installation
 ------------

-Ruby Gems needed - json & sinatra
+Ruby Gems needed: json & sinatra

-AHA (you'll have to build this one from source) : https://github.com/theZiz/aha Jshon : http://kmkeen.com/jshon/ (Homebrew can install this)
+AHA (you'll have to build this one from source): https://github.com/theZiz/aha

+Jshon: http://kmkeen.com/jshon/ (Homebrew can install this)

 Running it
 ----------